iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 }
 ```

 Our static table is now completed!
+We still need to take of the checkbox and searchbox functionalities.

 ## ENDED HERE